openresty/lua-resty-limit-traffic/lib/resty/limit/count.md

 The return values depend on the following cases:

-1. If the request does not exceed the `count` value specified in the [new](#new) method, then this method returns remaining count of allowed requests.
+1. If the request does not exceed the `count` value specified in the [new](#new) method, then this method returns `0` as the delay as well as remaining count of allowed requests at the current time (as the 2nd return value).

-2. If the request exceeds the `count` limit specified in the [new](#new) method then this method returns an negative number representing exceeded count.
+2. If the request exceeds the `count` limit specified in the [new](#new) method then this method returns `nil` and the error string `"rejected"`.

-    In addition, this method also returns a second return value indicating the time (Epoch) to reset given count.
+3. In addition, like the previous two cases, this method also returns a third return value indicating the next time to reset the `count` value.
+This 3nd return value can be used to monitor.

 4. If an error occurred (like failures when accessing the `lua_shared_dict` shm zone backing the current object), then this method returns `nil` and a string describing the error.